1202kbs/Understanding-NN/README.md

 # Understanding NN

-This repository is intended to be a self-contained tutorial of various DNN interpretation and explanation techniques.
+This repository is intended to be a tutorial of various DNN interpretation and explanation techniques.
 Explanation of the theoretical background as well as step-by-step Tensorflow implementation for practical usage are both covered in the Jupyter Notebooks.
+I did not include explanation for techniques for which I thought the algorithm as well as the explanation of the original paper was clear.

 **UPDATE**

 It seems that Github is unable to render some of the equations in the notebooks.
 I strongly recommend using the nbviewer until I find out what the problem is (you can also download the repo and view them on your local environment).
 Links are listed below.
-I haven't added explanations for recently implemented tutorials yet.

 ## Nbviewer Links